Cup-Winning Washington Capitals: Where Are They Now?

 Despite being recalled on occasion the following season, Ness never skated for Washington again.
 He spent the rest of the season with Hershey before inking a two-year, two-way deal with the Arizona Coyotes this July.

-The defenseman has split his playing time between the Coyotes and their AHL affiliate, the Tuscon Roadrunners, this season.
-He has recorded one assist in each league.
+The defenseman split his playing time between the Coyotes and their AHL affiliate, the Tuscon Roadrunners, last season.

 Matt Niskanen: Philadelphia Flyers